You are here

 4.3.1 Interim Payment

-a)makes a determination that an employee is suffering from a permanent impairment as a result of an injury, and
+- The veteran suffers from a permanent impairment as a result of an injury, and

 - The current degree of impairment is not yet stable and a final determination under section 24 is not yet appropriate, and